-As explained in the previous section, the LCD provides detailed feedback as you turn the knob (Figure 6-4).
+The LCD provides detailed feedback as you turn the knob (Figure 6-7).
 To view the current setting without changing it, just push the knob (without turning it).

-If you would like the (MAIN) phone jack and the PHONES jack to output the same signal, assign the PHONES output to mirror the main outs.
+If you would like the (MAIN OUT) phone jack and the PHONES jack to output the same signal, assign the PHONES output to mirror the main outs.
 In this configuration, both the MASTER VOL and the PHONES volume knobs control the PHONES volume.